jamesrcounts/VariantSpark/kubernetes/README.md

     Problem: Job appears to be complete, but does not return a '0' code (stays in running state)
 Verification: Review log from Spark driver for this job
 Solution: Stop job and re-run

+    Problem: Job runs slowly
+    Verification: Verify Spark paritioning, verify that your data is evenly distributed Other Information: Apache Spark can only run a single concurrent task for every partition of an RDD, up to the number of cores in your cluster (and probably 2-3x times that).
+Hence as far as choosing a "good" number of partitions, you generally want at least as many as the number of executors for parallelism.
+You can get this computed value by calling sc.defaultParallelism.
+The maximum size of a partition is ultimately limited by the available memory of an executor.
+    Solution: Manually configure Spark partitions for your job

 3. **Job returns non-meaningful results**